Being owned by a cat comes with its joys and its frustrations. For example, the litter box can be an occasional source of frustration.

 6. Cleaning the Litter

-If your cat poops in the box once and then poops outside of it, it’s possible that they’re offended by the one poop.
+If your cat poops in the box once and then poops outside of it, it’s possible that they’re put off by the poop already inside.
 Unfortunately for you, this means you’ll need to scoop the box shortly after your cat has defecated there.

 A smelly litter box can make a cat unhappy to use it, so the clear answer here is to be diligent with the scooping and cleaning.